• Skip to primary navigation

 Two Cloves Kitchen, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

-• Orzo If you can't find orzo, you can use another small pasta.
+• Orzo If you can't find orzo, you can use another small pasta shape, like macaroni, penne, or ziti.

-• Pesto You can use storebought or fresh.
-I recommend this Almond Pesto recipe if using fresh pesto.
+• Pesto You can use store-bought pesto or homemade pesto.
+I recommend this almond pesto recipe if you're interested in making your own.

 • Feta If you aren't a fan of feta, try goat cheese or fresh mozzarella pearls instead.
 All will add a wonderful creaminess to the salad.